guoyunhe/shadow-bridge/packages/react/README.md

 npm i -S @shadow-bridge/react
 ```

-## Wrap a React component into a ShadowBridge component
+## Wrap a React component into a SB component

+> ⚠️ Require React 18+

 Write a React component: